Livvy Dunne Spotted At NY Rangers Game Cheering On NJ Devils

 Dunne, a Hillsdale native who trained at ENA in Paramus growing up, showed love for the Devils on Instagram, sharing a selfie in a team jersey.

 She shared a video from the stands during the first period.
-As of press time, the Devils were up 1-0.
+The Devil were clearly inspired by her presence as they crushed their biggest rival 5-0, with Jack Hughes leading the way with two goals.

-Dunne graduated from LSU this week, where she is a fifth-year senior for the Tigers.
+Dunne graduated from LSU this week, where she was a fifth-year senior for the Tigers.